alternategait/clearSkyPGH/README.md

 ### Lessons learned

-The promise syntax of fetch request, use of JSON data, ability to use iframe,
+The promise syntax of fetch request, use of JSON data, ability to use iframe, background-blur ("glass-card look"some resources suggest that it is less accessible due to low contrast, but in this case I used black text on blue/white background.
+I feel that for people with low vision this is a better choice than the text was on the bottom of this picture with the image of choppy water).